What is Lifetime Value (LTV)?

 To see why, consider again the example above.
 Imagine that Apple’s music business took into account only the first transaction you completed with them.
 In that case, Apple should be willing to pay up to $2 to acquire and support you as a customer.
 Suppose, however, that it took Apple $5 worth of ads to acquire you, and $1 worth of infrastructure to support you for the year (support is cheap in this case, since Apple can amortize it across all their music business customers).
 By taking into account only your initial purchase, Apple would make a poor business decision that would cost them ($104 – $6) = $98 of profit!
 In other words, ignoring other potential business considerations related to brand, limited budgets, etc., and optimizing solely for profit, Apple should be willing to spend $102.99 to acquire you as a customer, netting them $0.01 profit after support.
-Of course, the hope is that it costs them far less to acquire you, and consequently they make far more profit off your purchases.
+Of course, the hope is their customer acquisition cost (CAC) — the cost for them to acquire you — is far less, and consequently they make far more profit off your purchases.

 In general, though, LTV is a far more important metric to look at than simply an individual purchase.
 Optimizing using LTV will lead to the best (most profitable) decisions for a business in the long term, rather than merely leading to the short-term bump in revenue that occurs when businesses optimize around initial customer purchases.

 There are various methods to calculate LTV, and the one you choose will depend on our specific business.
 A commonly used customer lifetime value formula is: